mattsalt/national-rail-darwin/README.md

 ### Introduction

 `national-rail-darwin` aims to give you json object representations of the SOAP responses from National Rail's Darwin api.
-Details of the api can be found [here] (http://lite.realtime.nationalrail.co.uk/openldbws/)
+Details of the api can be found [here](http://lite.realtime.nationalrail.co.uk/openldbws/)

 Currently only CRS codes are supported, a future update will allow full station names to be used.
-You can find a complete list of CRS codes on the [ National Rail website ] (http://www.nationalrail.co.uk/stations_destinations/48541.aspx).
+You can find a complete list of CRS codes on the [ National Rail website ](http://www.nationalrail.co.uk/stations_destinations/48541.aspx).

 ### Installation